Variable vs. Fixed Interest Rates

 Choosing the Right Interest Rate Benchmark

 SMB’s Tip: Understand the characteristics of each benchmark/reference rate to choose the right one for you.

 The Board Rate represents each bank’s own cost of funds plus a healthy profit margin.
-When applying the Board Rate in a mortgage, banks will generally provide a discount making the rate more attractive.
+When applying the Board Rate in a mortgage, banks will generally provide a discount, making the rate more attractive.
 The Board Rate is often criticized for its lack of transparency as it does not necessarily move in tandem with market interest rates.
-However, banks generally seek to maintain stability in their board rates and some pride themselves in being successful at doing so.
-Compared to the SIBOR and Swap Offer Rates which change on a daily basis, Board Rates are less volatile changing only every few months or even less often.
+However, banks generally seek to maintain stability in their board rates, and some pride themselves on being successful at doing so.
+Compared to the SIBOR and Swap Offer Rates which change on a daily basis, Board Rates are much less volatile, changing only every few months or even less often.

 Cash Flow Management: Interest Only Repayment

 SMB’s Tip: Tread carefully with Interest Only Repayment.
 Like medication, it should only be prescribed by your doctor.

 The standard mortgage is structured such that monthly payments include both interest and principal.
 Therefore, the outstanding mortgage reduces over time; from a bank’s perspective, this translates to lower risk.